gitdeepaks/Javascript-StartOver/InterviewQuestions.md

+---

+**"Hi, my name is Deepak Sankhyan.
+I'm a Full Stack Developer with 8 years of experience, specializing in React.js for the past 3 years.
+Currently, at Cognizant in Gurugram, I've focused on implementing responsive designs and improved application performance by 60% through back-end optimization.
+I also developed a single-page web application using React, Redux, and TypeScript to enhance user access to company resources.

+Previously, at Napino Auto & Electronics Ltd, I created reusable components and a custom UI library that increased developer productivity and code reuse.
+I utilized CSS-in-JS to ensure a consistent UI look and feel across devices.
+Earlier in my career at Enecon Solar Power Ltd, I developed RESTful APIs that improved scalability and reduced latency by 50%.

+I'm proficient in Next.js, React.js, JavaScript, CSS, AWS, DevOps, and Linux.
+I hold a Bachelor's degree in Information Technology from the Global College of Technology in Jaipur.
+I'm passionate about building high-performance, scalable applications and am excited about the opportunity to contribute my skills to your team."**

+---

 # Comprehensive JavaScript Interview Questions and Answers

 As a full-stack developer with extensive experience in JavaScript and related technologies, it's essential to prepare for interview questions that test both your theoretical knowledge and practical skills in JavaScript.
 This document compiles a set of important JavaScript questions, including explanations and code examples, tailored to your experience and skills as highlighted in your resume.